machinable-org/machinable/docs/tutorial/elements-in-depth/execution.md

 :::

-For instance, execution using a queue system like [Slurm](https://slurm.schedmd.com/documentation.html) may be as simple as:
+Using a queue system like [Slurm](https://slurm.schedmd.com/documentation.html) may be as simple as:

 ```python
 with get('myproject.execution.slurm'):